BlazingHam/Arithmetic-Encoding/README.md

 # Arithmetic-Encoding

+# Run
-Run Python 3 or 2.7 on the Ari.py file
+Python 3 or 2.7 on the Ari.py file

+# Concept
+Read Arithmetic encoding pdf to understand the concept behind the encoding